inc0g-repoz/TownyWars/README.md

 ___

 A simple plugin that provides arcade wars with your Towny plugin.
 The author of the plugin is karlov_m.
 TownyWars is a fairly new plugin, but it is already able to provide simple, and most importantly interesting wars between towns.
+Other towns can join the war as allies of one of the parties.
 ___

 ##